John O. Merritt

-John O. Merritt is an expert in the applications of stereoscopic 3D displays and remote-presence systems.
+John O. Merritt was an expert in the applications of stereoscopic 3D displays and remote-presence systems.

-He is a Fellow of SPIE and has co-chaired the annual SPIE/IS&T Conference on Stereoscopic Displays and Applications since co-founding it in 1990.
-He also teaches, together with Andrew Woods, a short course on "Stereoscopic Display Application Issues" each year at the annual Stereoscopic Displays and Applications conference.
+He was a Fellow of SPIE and co-chaired the annual SPIE/IS&T Conference on Stereoscopic Displays and Applications since co-founding it in 1990.
+He taught, together with Andrew Woods, a short course on "Stereoscopic Display Application Issues" each year at the annual Stereoscopic Displays and Applications conference.
 He also co-chaired the IS&T/SPIE 2002 Electronic Imaging: Science and Technology Symposium.

-He is the author of over 60 technical reports and papers in topics related to vision and simulation.
-Topics he has worked on include telerobotics, medical imaging and military off-road mobility.
+He was the author of over 60 technical reports and papers in topics related to vision and simulation.
+Topics he worked on include telerobotics, medical imaging and military off-road mobility.

-He is the Chief Technology Officer of The Merritt Group.
+He was the Chief Technology Officer of The Merritt Group.

+Merritt died in July 2021 at age 81.

 Published work

-Merritt has written, co-authored, and published many works across many fields of study.
+Merritt wrote, co-authored, and published many works across many fields of study.
 These include, but are not limited to: